top of page

 Suicide and Homicide Firearm Deaths by type of Firearm, National Violent Death Reporting System States 2020, NVDRS: National Violent Death Reporting System [Internet].
 Atlanta: Centers for Disease Control and Prevention.
 2002 [cited 2023 Sept 11].

-Detroit Children’s Choir: A Media Campaign to Address Gun Violence in Schools with the Power of Music
+Will You Hear Me Now? with the Detroit Youth Choir: A Media Campaign to Address Gun Violence in Schools with the Power of Music

 Dateline: West Orange, NJ.
 We are launching an innovative new video and web-based project that will address the concerns of students around the issues of gun violence in their schools and communities.
 Since 2020, gun violence has surpassed all other causes of child mortality, including cancer, auto accidents and poisoning.
 “The airwaves and internet are filled with adult voices weighing in on all sides of this issue,” Michael confirmed, “But our project is different in two important ways.
 First, are capturing the diverse voices of America’s young people via selfies that they themselves will directly upload to us.
 And second, we have taken their concerns and literally set them to music in collaboration with America’s Got Talent finalists the Detroit Youth Choir.”